 In summary the Board continues to set the strategy for the Company and actively manage the Investment Manager, delivering excellent results for shareholders.
-The Requisitioning Shareholders have not set out a clear strategy and only one of the proposed board has experience as a director of a UK listed company.
+The Requisitioning Shareholders have not set out a clear strategy and the proposed board has no experience as directors of a UK listed company.
 Shareholders are being asked to remove a Board that has overseen strong performance and, in our view, to take on significant uncertainty for an uncertain reward.

-As a result, the Board believes that the passing of Resolutions 10 to 16 would be detrimental to the Company and its shareholders.
-The Directors will vote against Resolutions 10 to 16 with their own holdings and unanimously recommend that you vote against those Resolutions.
+As a result, the Board believes that the passing of Resolutions 9 to 15 would be detrimental to the Company and its shareholders.
+The Directors will vote against Resolutions 9 to 15 with their own holdings and unanimously recommend that you vote against those Resolutions.